How counselling helps with depression

 Depression does not come from nowhere, even when the reasons are not obvious.

 Counselling can help you explore what may be contributing.
-Loss, prolonged stress, burnout, self-criticism, trauma, relationship patterns or things you have had to keep carrying for too long.
+Loss, prolonged stress, burnout, self-criticism, trauma, relationship patterns or things you have had to manage for too long.
 The aim is not to force one simple explanation.
 It is to build a clearer picture of your particular situation so that the depression starts to feel less random and less permanent.

 That understanding can soften the feeling of being lost in it.